Skip to main content

 • Share secrets in logs or error messages

-Compute signatures using the raw, unparsed request body:
+Compute signatures using the raw, unparsed request body.
+Do not re-stringify the parsed JSON:

 // ✅ Good - Use raw body